-I think it’s fair to say that the prospect of post-pandemic solo travel is on the minds of most of us.
+I think it’s fair to say that the prospect of post-pandemic travel is on the minds of most of us.

 One of the things I have missed most during the last year or so has been the complete absence of newness and discovery.